Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 Do you want to celebrate your 10th anniversary in Paris?
 Make a plan to make it happen.
 Does your husband want to start his own business?
 What training and finances will he need?
 Make a plan for that.
 Have you always wanted to foster?
 Budget for adding on bedrooms or buying a larger house.

 I’m sure you have ideas of your own – as does your husband.
 Talk about those dreams.
 Who cares if you don’t hit the mark?
 At least you’re moving forward.
 So you’ll go to Paris for your 12th anniversary, start the business five years later than planned, or foster only one child at a time instead of five.
-Without discussing, dreaming, and planning, those milestones would not have been reached.
+Those milestones would not have been reached without discussing, dreaming, and planning.

 Get one joint checking account for paying bills, one joint savings account for your emergency fund, and then more joint savings accounts for special purchases such as a down payment on a house or paying cash for your next car.
-Retirement accounts have to be individual, but you can have other investment accounts that are joint.
+Retirement accounts have to be individual, but you can have other joint investment accounts.

 I know it can be a hassle to combine separate accounts, especially if you have a lot of bills drafted automatically.
 But what is more important to you – building unity and trust in your marriage or doing things the easy way?